w-okada/voice-changer/README_en.md

 > This software uses the voice data of the free material character "Tsukuyomi-chan," which is provided for free by CV.
 Yumesaki Rei.
 >
-> ■ Tsukuyomi-chan Corpus (CV.
+> - Tsukuyomi-chan Corpus (CV.
 Yumesaki Rei)
 >
 > https://tyc.rei-yumesaki.net/material/corpus/
 >
-> © Rei Yumesaki
+> Copyright.
+Rei Yumesaki

 # Terms of Use

 Regarding the Real-time Voice Changer Tsukuyomi-chan, we prohibit the following uses in accordance with the terms of use of the Tsukuyomi-chan Corpus.

-■ Criticizing or attacking individuals (the definition of "criticizing or attacking" is based on the Tsukuyomi-chan character license).
+- Criticizing or attacking individuals (the definition of "criticizing or attacking" is based on the Tsukuyomi-chan character license).

-■ Advocating for or opposing specific political positions, religions, or ideologies.
+- Advocating for or opposing specific political positions, religions, or ideologies.

-■ Publicly displaying strongly stimulating expressions without proper zoning.
+- Publicly displaying strongly stimulating expressions without proper zoning.

-■ Publicly disclosing secondary use (use as materials) for others.
+- Publicly disclosing secondary use (use as materials) for others.
   (Distributing or selling as a work for viewing is not a problem.)

 # Disclaimer